How To Remortgage

 - You can borrow more – remortgaging allows you to borrow more against your current home.

-- Reduce monthly repayments – If you find a cheaper deal which is more affordable, you can switch the better deal without having to borrow more.
+- Reduce monthly repayments – If you find a cheaper deal that is more affordable, you can switch to the better deal without borrowing more.
 However, you will have to pay fees such as an exit fee or early repayment fee.

 - Change in Bank of England base rate – Suppose you are on a variable rate mortgage, then you can consider shopping around for a better deal.